 \section{Impact Statement}

-This work contributes to our understanding of how to curation training data for improving model performance on logical reasoning tasks.
-In addition, this work help make formal verification more practical in high-stake domains where reliability of the software system is important.
+This work contributes to our understanding of how to curate training data for improving model performance on logical reasoning tasks.
+In addition, this work helps make formal verification more practical in high-stakes domains where the reliability of the software system is important.
 We do not anticipate significant negative societal impacts arising from this work.